 Direction of Trade

-At the Thirty Seventh Annual General Meeting held on 18th July 2007, Mr. Ananda Wijesuriya and Mr. Randolph Perera were elected Chairman and Vice Chairman of the Council respectively.
+At the Fortieth Annual General Meeting held on 30th June, 2010, Mr. Gehan Kuruppu was elected as the new Chairman of the Council for the year 2010/11.
+Thereafter Mr. Dinesh De Silva and Mr. Sean Van Dort were elected as 1st Vice Chairman and 2nd Vice Chairman of the Council respectively.

 ACTIVITIES OF THE COUNCIL